Table of Contents:

 - Essential stitches: straight, zigzag, and buttonhole as a priority

-- Speed adjustment to control the pace
+- Speed control to manage sewing pace

-- Metal structure ensuring robustness and durability
+- Metal frame ensuring durability and longevity

 Before buying, be sure to test the machine in-store.
 Check the motor noise, the smoothness of the pedal, and stability during fast sewing.
-Ask to try different fabrics; thick denim will quickly reveal undersized models.
+Ask to try different fabrics; thick denim will quickly reveal underpowered models.
 Your future machine should inspire you to create, not make you give up at the first failed hem.

 At our Verotex store, you will find all the necessary information about any model.
 Feel free to ask questions; our team will be happy to assist you.

-Top models for starting out confidently
+Top models for starting with confidence

 Mechanical machines ideal for learning